You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 Why is this a problem?

-However, not everyone is designed to be able to lift through many reps in an anterior tilt so promoting a more neutral tilt to promote more core activation generally helps people to get more from the exercise.
+However, not everyone is designed to be able to lift through many reps in a big anterior tilt so promoting a more neutral tilt generally helps people to get more from the exercise.

-Many start the split-squat with too much of a tilt (or a lower back that is arched to hell and back.)
+Many start the split-squat with too much of a tilt (with an overly arched lower back.)

 If you are in a big anterior tilt at the top of the movement it will only be made worse at the bottom position of the movement where it is more difficult to control the pelvis.